ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

 - ⚡ **Improved**: Loosened configuration validation for Kafka serializers to permit custom serializers.
-See the Kafka reference docs for instructions.- ❌ **Removed**: Removed Kafka XML serializer - instead, use a custom serializer.
+See the Kafka reference docs for instructions.
+- ❌ **Removed**: Removed Kafka XML serializer - instead, use a custom serializer.

 ---